damienvanrobaeys/Run-in-Sandbox/README.md

 # Run in Sandbox
 This allows you to do the below things in Windows Sandbox **just from a right-click**
-- Run PS1, VBS, EXE, MSI or
+- Run PS1, VBS, EXE, MSI in the Sandbox
-- Extract ZIP directly
+- Extract ZIP directly in the Sandbox
-- Share a specific folder
+- Share a specific folder in the Sandbox

 ![alt text](https://github.com/damienvanrobaeys/Run-in-Sandbox/blob/master/run_ps1_preview.gif.gif)